What is sexting?

 The best way to protect your child from the risks of sexting is to talk about respectful relationships and trust.

-It’s important for your child to know that he has a right to say ‘no’.
+It’s important for your child to know that they have a right to say ‘no’.
 For example, ‘It’s never OK for someone to pressure you into doing anything sexual, including sending sexual photos of yourself’.

-It’s also a good idea for your child to practise saying no. For example, she could use humour by saying ‘Yes, why not?’ and then send a picture of an animal or a stick person.
-Or she could just say, ‘No, I don’t send nudes’.
+It’s also a good idea for your child to practise saying no. For example, your child could use humour by saying ‘Yes, why not?’ and then send a picture of an animal or a stick person.
+Or your child could just say, ‘No, I don’t send nudes’.

 Why sexting can be a serious issue for teenagers